Commander-in-chief: Canada

+China

 Croatia

 According to the Croatian constitution, the president of Croatia is the commander-in-chief of the Armed Forces of the Republic of Croatia.
+There was originally a rank insignia and name for the position, known as "Vrhovnik".
+This was held by former President Franjo Tudjman and was abolished after his death.
 In peace, the commander-in-chief exercises his command through the minister of defence.
 In war and in cases where the minister of defence is not fulfilling orders, the commander-in-chief exercises his command directly through the chief of General Staff.

-Czech Republic
+Czechia

 According to the 1992 constitution, the president of the Czech Republic is the commander-in-chief of the Armed Forces according to Article 63(1)(c), and appoints and promotes generals under Article 63(1)(f).
-The president needs the countersignature of the prime minister for decisions concerning the above-mentioned provisions as per Articles 63(3-4), or otherwise, they are not valid.
+The president needs the countersignature of the prime minister for decisions concerning the above-mentioned provisions as per Articles 63(3–4), or otherwise, they are not valid.
 The prime minister may delegate to other ministers the right to countersign these decisions of the president.
 The political responsibility for the Armed Forces is borne by the Government, which in Article 67 is defined as the "supreme body of executive power".
 According to Articles 39 & 43, the Parliament must give consent to the dispatch of Czech military forces outside the territory of the Czech Republic.

 The Ministry of Defence is the central authority of the state administration for the control of the Armed Forces.
 The actual day-to-day management is vested in the chief of the general staff, the Czech chief of defence equivalent.